julcim/GoGraph/README.md

 # GoGraph
 Final project for CIS 1930.
-Implements a graph visualizer output for go.
+Implements a graph data structure and graph algorithms for Go.